OMerkel/PongOCV/README.md

 <img src="img/02-full_PongOCV_game.jpg" width="50%" />

+The video is shown in wrong colors.
+This is since the RGB is converted into HSV space.
+Conversion is done to ease description of the color detected object.
+Uni colored objects have uniform or nar rower range in hue and dependent on light the saturation and brightness can cover a wider range.
+Now if converted HSV space is drawn on RGB canvas these wrong colors show up.

 * Adding a control panel to configure the lower and upper ranges of HSV (Hue, Sat, Val) to describe the controlling object
 * Draw boundary box on biggest detected object of the HSV in range
 * Mirror the camera image